Manuel Castells

 In addition to his appointments at USC Annenberg, Manuel Castells holds joint appointments in the Department of Sociology, in the School of Policy, Planning, and Development, and in the School of International Relations.

-He is also professor emeritus at the University of California, Berkeley, where he was professor of city and regional planning and professor of sociology from 1979 to 2003 before joining USC.
+Castells is also a professor emeritus at the University of California, Berkeley, where he was a professor of city and regional planning and a professor of sociology from 1979 to 2003 before joining USC.
 From 1988–1993, he was professor and director of the Institute for Sociology of New Technologies at the Universidad Autonoma de Madrid.
 From 2001–2012, he was director of the Internet Interdisciplinary Institute at the Open University of Catalonia, Barcelona.

 Awards and honors: